kishkath/EVA/6 - Advanced Convolutions/README.md

 4. Ran For 84 Epochs in CIFAR10_model.ipynb.
 5. Analysis:
-    * With out augmentation reached training accuracy of 86% and val-accuracy of 77%, as it seems to be ok but not good.
+    * **less_weighted-model.ipynb:** With out augmentation reached training accuracy of 86% and val-accuracy of 77%, as it seems to be ok but not good.
 There is a need to avoid overfitting and add variance to data.
 Hence, we have procedded with augmenting the images using albumentations library.
-    * With augmentation, it performed quite well.
+    * **CIFAR10_model.ipynb:** With augmentation, it performed quite well.
 7. Got the accuracies of: